-• Prioritize passive and active building orientation and design techniques to maximize energy efficiency and energy conservation.
+Prioritize passive and active building orientation and design techniques to maximize energy efficiency and energy conservation.

 The Montgomery County Department of Transportation intends to preserve Parking Lot 12 in its inventory to accommodate future parking needs that are a result of this plan.
-However, if parking demand decreases, the lot could be considered for redevelopment.
+However, if the Department of Transportation determines that parking demand has decreased, the lot could be considered for redevelopment.
 With redevelopment, the plan envisions an open space for community gatherings.
 A building with ground-floor activating uses would be appropriate in this location in combination with a usable open space.
 The plan supports the preservation of Parking Lot 12 with the option of redevelopment in the future.